-Nitinat lake is a very beautiful lake, its length is 24 km and it is 1 km wide.
-The lake empties into the sea through a tidal channel called the Nitinat narrows, salt water flows into the lake at high tide.
-The narrows are 3 km long and awesome to kayak in at high tide.
+Nitinat Lake is a very beautiful lake, its length is 24 km and it is 1 km wide.
+The lake empties into the sea through a tidal channel called the Nitinat narrows, saltwater flows into the lake at high tide.
+The narrows is 3 km long and awesome to kayak in at high tide.
 The lake has been classed as being one of the top 10 best places to windsurf in the world.

-There are many trails, rivers, canyons and waterfalls in this area, there is some extraordinary hiking opportunities here for the eco minded tourists, just past the lake on the mainline you will reach the trail head to the Cheewhat cedar and not much further, you will reach the entrance into the Carmanah/Walbran Provincial Park.
+There are many trails, rivers, canyons, and waterfalls in this area, there are some extraordinary hiking opportunities here for the eco-minded tourists, just past the lake on the mainline you will reach the trailhead to the Cheewhat cedar and not much further, you will reach the entrance into the Carmanah/Walbran Provincial Park.
 This area is fast becoming a wilderness destination for those who love the forest and are looking for places of vast wilderness coupled with few people.

-The village sits at the head of the lake and is reach via the Nitinat main line road, with road access from port Alberni and Bamfield on the Bamfield road and south Main.
-The lake can also be reached on Nitinat main and south main logging roads from the western end of cowichan Lake.
+The village sits at the head of the lake and is reached via the Nitinat mainline road, with road access from port Alberni and Bamfield on the Bamfield road and south Main.
+The lake can also be reached on Nitinat main and south main logging roads from the western end of Cowichan Lake.